Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 For more than a decade, Paul’s company built and maintained the digital infrastructure, hosting, SEO, advertising, automation, and content

-systems for the largest strip club operator in the world with over 125 locations in the USA and internationally.
+systems for the largest strip club operators in the world with over 125 locations in the USA and internationally.

 SCN Television Series (2001–2004): The First Strip Club Industry TV Show

-Paul launched and produced SCN TV, a weekly broadcast series on Manhattan Cable Channel 35.
+Paul launched and produced SCN TV, a weekly Strip Club broadcast series on Manhattan Cable Channel 35.
 Filmed across the NY Tri-State region,

 • One of the first televised adult nightlife reality series